FactorySimPy/FactorySimPy/docs/basic_components.md

 **Statistics collected**

-The source component reports the following key metrics:
+ Several key metrics are being monitored in the class can be accessed in the attribute `stats` as component.stats[`num_item_generated`].
+The source component reports the following key metrics.

 1. Total number of items generated
 2. Number of items discarded (non-blocking mode)